BananaSupreme/Willow/Docs/Command_Syntax.md

     - Syntax: `NodeProcessorType:CapturedVariableName{Var1,Var2,Var3}`

 - **Alias Usage in Commands**:
-    - Description: Symbols do not require the `:` seperator.
+    - Description: Symbols do not require the `:` separator.
     - Example: `*wildcard`

 ## Known Aliases for Node Processors